Falls Creek Hydroelectric Project

 Falls Creek Water Flow

-The images (below) are labeled with the water flow in Cubic Feet per Second (CFS) displayed within each clickable image.
-The Creek Flow (right) is updated on a 15 minute interval.
+The images (below) are labeled with the water flow in Cubic Feet per Second (CFS) displayed beneath each clickable image.
+The Creek Flow (below) is updated on a 15 minute interval.